Local Government Summit 2018 - Speakers

 Oscar Brandser is key account manager at Xcel Energy.
 He previously worked at Deere & Co., RTE Corp. and USAID.
 Brandser has experience in facilities engineering, maintenance, manufacturing engineering, marketing and product application engineering.

 Chelsea Chandler was the director of the Academy's Environmental Initiatives from 2016 to 2020.
 She led the Climate & Energy and Waters of Wisconsin Initiatives, to which she brought her interdisciplinary experience and passion for researching and communicating solutions to environmental challenges.

 Sara M. Drescher is the Forest County Potawatomi Community’s in-house environmental and energy attorney working out of the Tribe’s Milwaukee office.

 Jane Elder recently retired from her position as Executive Director of the Wisconsin Academy.
-She brings to the Wisconsin Academy a strong background in public policy leadership, nonprofit management, and involvement in Wisconsin arts.
-Her career has focused on environmental policy and communications, while personal interests include theater, modern dance and painting.
+She brought to the Wisconsin Academy a strong background in public policy leadership, nonprofit management, and involvement in Wisconsin arts.

 Warren Gaskill is Managing Partner of Rapid Improvement Associates LLC in Black Earth, Wisconsin.
 RIA works with a range of clients—units of government, hospitals, engineering firms and nonprofits—to monitor energy use in a portfolio of buildings and to coordinate action to improve.